protostax/ProtoStax_StereoscopicCameraPi/README.md

 ## Usage

-The program assumes that the two Raspberry Pi Zero Ws are named leftcam.local and rightcam.local.
+If you are using the 2x Raspberry Pi Zero setup, the program assumes that the two Raspberry Pi Zero Ws are named leftcam.local and rightcam.local.
 Either name the Raspberry Pi Zero Ws as above, or note their actual names to update in the program (stream.py)